-Stars pay tributes to Olympic skier killed in training crash aged 35
+French Olympic skier killed in training

 - Two-time Olympian David Poisson was 35

-(CNN)American ski great Lindsey Vonn led tributes to French ski racer David Poisson who died after a crash in training.
+(CNN)French ski racer David Poisson, who died in a training crash on Monday, fell heavily after losing a ski and may have hit a tree, according to a statement issued by the French Ski Federation (FFS).

-The 35-year-old speed specialist, who competed for France at the 2010 and 2014 Winter Olympics, was training in the resort of Nakiska in Canada Monday.
+The 35-year-old speed specialist, who competed for France at the 2010 and 2014 Winter Olympics, was training in the resort of Nakiska in Canada.

+"According to the information currently available to the French Ski Federation, David Poisson reportedly dropped heavily after losing a ski during the shared training session with other nations that took place in Nakiska," the statement read.

+"David Poisson reportedly hit a tree after passing through the safety nets."

 "This is devastating," tweeted Vonn, America's most decorated skier.
 "My deepest condolences to his family.
 Rest in peace David."